Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Introduction

 Linden \emph{et al.} \cite{Linden02} proposed the concept of irreducible $n$-party correlation in an $n$-partite quantum state.
-This concept which is based on the principle of maximum entropy describes how much more information in the $n$-party level than what is contained in the $(n-1)$-partite reduced states.
-A surprising result was given in the original work of Linden and his collaborators \cite{Linden02,Linden02W} that almost all $n$-party pure states are be determined by their reduced density matrices.
-In $n$-qubit case, the only pure states undetermined by their reduced density matrices are proved to be the generalized Greenber-Horne-Zeilinger (GHZ) states \cite{WL1,WL2}.
-This indicates among $n$-qubit pure states, only in the generalized GHZ states the irreducible $n$-party correlation has a nonzero value, which is derived explicitly in \cite{Zhou08}.
-For the arbitrary dimensions system, Feng \emph{et al.} \cite{QIC} introduced the generalized Schmidt decomposition (GSD) states and prove them to be the $n$-partite pure states undetermined \emph{among pure states} by their reduced density matrices.
-It is still an open question whether the GSD states identified in \cite{QIC} are precisely the pure states undetermined by their reduced density matrices \emph{among arbitrary states} (pure or mixed).
+This concept is based on the principle of maximum entropy and describes how much more information in the $n$-party level than what is contained in the $(n-1)$-partite reduced states.
+A surprising result was given in the original work of Linden and his collaborators \cite{Linden02,Linden02W} that almost all $n$-party pure states are determined by their reduced density matrices.
+In $n$-qubit case, the only pure states that can't be determined by their reduced density matrices are proved to be the generalized Greenber-Horne-Zeilinger (GHZ) states \cite{WL1,WL2}.
+This indicates that among $n$-qubit pure states, only in the case of the generalized GHZ states the irreducible $n$-party correlation has a nonzero value \cite{Zhou08}.
+For the arbitrarily high-dimensional system, Feng \emph{et al.} \cite{QIC} introduced the generalized Schmidt decomposition (GSD) states and proved them to be the $n$-partite pure states undetermined \emph{among pure states} by their reduced density matrices.
+It still remains an open question whether the GSD states identified in \cite{QIC} are precisely the pure states undetermined by their reduced density matrices \emph{among arbitrary states} (pure or mixed).
 In other words, it is under confirmation that, whether the irreducible $n$-party correlation in a $n$-partite non-GSD states is nonzero or not.

-In Zhou's recent work \cite{Zhou08}, he generalized the concept of irreducible $n$-party correlation to $m$-party ($2 \leq m\leq n$) levels, which construct a classification of the total correlation in an $n$-partite state.
+In Zhou's recent work \cite{Zhou08}, the concept of irreducible $n$-party correlation has been generalized to $m$-party ($2 \leq m\leq n$) levels, where a classification of the total correlation in an $n$-partite state is constructed.
 For a given $n$-partite quantum state $\rho^{[n]}$, Zhou introduced a sequence of density matrices.
-The $m$-th one, $\tilde{\rho}^{[n]}_m$ ($1 \leq m\leq n$), has the same $m$-party reduced density matrix as $\rho^{[n]}$, and maximizes the value of von Neumann entropy, which is considered to contain the $m$-party level information of the given state but without the higher level information.
-The irreducible $m$-party correlation is defined as
+The $m$-th one, $\tilde{\rho}^{[n]}_m$ ($1 \leq m\leq n$), has the same $m$-party reduced density matrix as $\rho^{[n]}$, and the maximal value of von Neumann entropy, which is considered to contain the $m$-party level information of the given state without the higher level information.
+The degree of irreducible $m$-party correlation is defined as

 where $S(\sigma)=-\tr( \sigma \ln \sigma )$ is the von Neumann entropy.
 For the states $\rho^{[n]}$ with maximal rank, $\tilde{\rho}^{[n]}_m$ is proved to have a \emph{standard exponential form}